telerik/ajax-docs/controls/listbox/accessibility-and-internationalization/keyboard-support.md

 * Any key navigates to a matching item.

 * Subsequent press on the same key iterates over the matches.

+>note Marking matches works only for the built-in items, because it relies on their `Text` and structure.
+This means that using the `ItemTemplate` will disable the Mark Matches functionality.

 # See Also